Last updated on November 28, 2022 by Wandering our World

-It wasn’t until two years after my first trip to Palestine that I finally visited Jenin – and that was only due to work.
-I expected very little, but discovered a vibrant city, a friendly community, and a place steeped in incredible history.
+It wasn’t until two years after our first trip to Palestine that we finally visited Jenin – and that was only due to work.
+We expected very little, but discovered a vibrant city, a friendly community, and a place steeped in incredible history.

 One of the oldest cities in the world, 4000-year-old Jenin has so much to offer.
 Yet it is often shunned by tourists, pilgrims, and activists who prefer to go to the well-known, and easier-to-get-to destinations of Bethlehem, Hebron, Nablus, and Jericho.

 However if you are living, working, visiting or even passing through the West Bank, a trip to Jenin should be on the cards.
-Here’s my top five reasons why.
+Here’s our top five reasons why.

 Olive oil is famous in Palestine for being of incredibly good quality, but in Jenin it’s exceptional.

-It was on my first visit to Jenin that I was offered my first taste of Jenin olive oil.
-A local official I was interviewing offered me some to dip bread in as we talked – I had to halt the interview to tell him that this was the best olive oil I had tasted!
+It was on our first visit to Jenin that we were offered my first taste of Jenin olive oil.
+A local official we were interviewing offered some to dip bread in as we talked – I had to halt the interview to tell him that this was the best olive oil I had tasted!
 With a smile, he told me that everyone says that.

 Jenin may be bypassed by almost every tourist and pilgrim that comes to the Holy Land, but it is, in fact, home to one of Christianity’s most important sites.